btoll/benjamintoll.com/content/post/managing_docker_build_time_secrets.md

 stat: can't stat '/foobar': No such file or directory
 ```

+> If you're not seeing your secret, ensure that the `--no-cache` flag is part of your `docker build` command.

 Nope, it's not there!
 [Kool Moe Dee].

 Of course, we suspected as much because the `/run` directory is a [`tmpfs`] filesystem: